cypress-io/cypress-documentation/content/api/cypress-api/custom-commands.md

 This is usually unnecessary because Cypress is already configured to swap out a `baseUrl` that both [cy.visit()](/api/commands/visit) and [cy.request()](/api/commands/request) use.
-Set the `baseUrl` configuration property in your [configuration file](/guides/references/configuration) file and override it with the `CYPRESS_BASE_URL` environment variable.
+Set the `baseUrl` configuration property in your [Cypress configuration](/guides/references/configuration) and override it with the `CYPRESS_BASE_URL` environment variable.

 For more complex use cases feel free to overwrite existing commands.